tmoroney/auto-subs/README.md

     pip install -U openai-whisper

-> [!NOTE]
-> I recommend using a package manager to install FFMPEG as it is quite confusing otherwise.
+Then install [FFMPEG](https://ffmpeg.org/) using your preferred method (needed for audio processing).
+I recommend using a package manager to install FFMPEG as the process can be quite confusing otherwise:

-Then install [FFMPEG](https://ffmpeg.org/) using your preferred method (needed for audio processing):

     # on MacOS using Homebrew (https://brew.sh/)
     brew install ffmpeg